 Lifton Parish Council firmly believe that making our roads safer and air cleaner will encourage residents and visitors to leave their car at home to undertake more journeys by walking and cycling.
-We therefore urge you to approve our Road Safety Plan to help us to achieve our objectives (detailed on page 1).
+We therefore urge you to approve our Road Safety Plan to help us to achieve our objectives.